Sometimes, life sends you a powerful message in the most embarrassing of ways.

 Today, Ballenger sports 250 chiseled pounds of rippling muscle on his 6-foot frame.

-Here are 5 tips the Ballenger of today would tell his younger self to help him pump those 50 pounds like it was an empty bar.
+Here are 5 tips the Ballenger of today would tell his younger self to help him build muscle and pump those 50 pounds like it was an empty bar.

 1. Clean Up Your Act